govau/content-guide/_writing-style/voice.md

 order: 5
 ---

 Use active voice (subject-verb-object).

 Active voice gets straight to the point.

 Avoid passive voice (object-verb-subject).

-It usually makes it difficult to know who did what to whom and sends the reader backwards.
+Passive voice usually makes it difficult to know who did what to whom and sends the reader backwards.

+To write in active voice use first and second person (we, us) instead of third person (he, she, it and they).

 {% include guide_example.liquid
   title = "using active voice"